flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - [[Peter Kaminski]]
             - [[Thinking Tools Map Project]] update
                 - [[mathew lowry]] did a fair amount of work
-                - some of our project work got out of sync at some point but it's being merged
+                - some of our project work got out of sync but it's being merged
                 - realization: we had not set up a way to do collaboration beforehand, both platform and convention level
                 - -> [[massive wiki channel]] in [[ogm mattermost]]
                     - <https://chat.collectivesensecommons.org/agora/channels/massive-wiki>